mattkeller/etags-update/README.markdown

 Installing
 ==========

-Put etags-update.pl in your shell's PATH, making sure it executable.
+Put etags-update.pl in your shell's PATH, making sure it is executable.
 For instance:

 > # mv etags-update.pl ~/bin